JeroenVranken/testout5/README.md

 ## 4. Repository structuur
 ```
-├── README.md                           <- The top-level README for developers using this project
+├── README.md                           <- README for developers using this project
 ├── .streamlit                          <- Folder containing config-file for the streamlit app
 ├── scripts
-|   └── lint                            <- Helper for linting (used in DevOps pipelines and for local use)
+|   └── lint                            <- Helper for linting
 ├── src
 |   └── data
 |       └── faiss                       <- Folder containing the FAISS vector store